cloud-solutions-studio/modern-cicd-anthos-demo/Anthos-Modern-CICD.md

 **Please ensure you create and select a new project in the next step to ensure this tutorial functions properly**

-You should deploy the new project within the "gcct-team" folder in the Google.com org to avoid issues.
+Googlers: You should deploy the new project within the "untrusted/experimental-untrusted/experimental-gke" folder in the "google.com" org to avoid issues.
+You may need to accept the T&C [here](http://go/experimental-folder-access) to be granted access to this folder.

 Click Start to Begin